The Rohingya people

 We will be training teachers to deliver accelerated learning programs and providing education resources and psycho-social support to the children who need it most.
 Education will provide a crucial safe space for children, especially girls, many of whom will be learning for the first time.

-We will also be piloting tablets and other remote learning opportunities, to take the pressure off increasingly cramped and overcrowded physical learning spaces.
+We will also be piloting remote learning opportunities, to take the pressure off increasingly cramped and overcrowded physical learning spaces.